 But after intermission, the Blue Devils were throwing in everything but their sneakers.
 Hirsch had eight points, including a pair of threes; Tyler Hannigan-Page had 10 of his 13 points in that span and Jake Ross tossed in six of his 14 points.

 Northampton went from four down at halftime to eight up after three quarters.
-Included in that span was a 10-2 run by the visitors.

 But the Braves regrouped.
 Down 10, Ardrey, who also ended up with eight rebounds, four steals and a block, drained a three to cut the lead to 48-41.
 Back-to-back Taylor putbacks reduced the lead further.